nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 Within the CDS implementation, the Data Event trigger type has been chosen.
 This means that the EMS's evaluation of a `ServiceDefinition` will be triggered in response to a data-related activity within an implementation, for example by an addition or an update of a record such as a `QuestionnaireResponse` resource.
 The triggering data of the event is described in the `trigger.eventData` element of the `ServiceDefinition` and this is populated by the CDSS.

+Note: It is the responsibility of the CDSS to ensure the triggering requirements have been met for this journey based on the assertions passed by the EMS.

 ## Request Headers ##
 The following HTTP request headers are supported for this interaction: